-One of the crises in our world this year is the number of refugees risking their lives to leave war-torn nations to find places of safety and peace.
-If a church or another organization in your area is sponsoring refugees, like this United Methodist congregation, find out how you can help.
+One of the crises in our world in recent years is the number of refugees risking their lives to leave war-torn nations to find places of safety and peace.
+If a church or another organization in your area is sponsoring refugees find out how you can help.
 Offer your support and prayers.

 Additionally, make efforts to be a person of radical hospitality by welcoming the stranger, giving food to the hungry, visiting church members who do not get out, and opening your home to family and friends who are alone.

 Rather than returning the ugly sweater you'll never wear or the kitchen gadget you'll never use, give it away!
 Many places and individuals will benefit from those unwanted items.
 The sweater will keep someone warm, and the gadget will be sold in a secondhand store to generate funds for a ministry.

 As you put away the Christmas decorations, consider the symbols of the tree and evergreens, the Nativity, the wreath, and more.
 Pray that those these signs may get packed away for 11 months, the spirit of Christ will continue to be alive in you throughout the year ahead.

 The Christmas story contains several journeys — Mary visits Elizabeth, Mary and Joseph travel to be taxed, the Wise Men follow the star to Bethlehem, and Jesus and his family move to Egypt when King Herod orders the slaughter of baby boys.
 Many of us go on special journeys over Christmas, in addition to the time we spend in the car every day.

 Consider traveling by a different route.
 Maybe that means taking the back way home from work or stopping by that roadside attraction as you return from Grandmother's house.
 Let the new journey remind you that we are to follow Jesus wherever he leads.